havenhobbs/havenhobbs/README.md

 <summary><h3>Background</h3></summary>

-<i>Classic</i> tale of 30-something mom with a background in management and nursing turned software developer.
+Classic tale of 30-something mom with a background in management and nursing turned software developer.
 I am

 <!---
 havenhobbs/havenhobbs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.